Hospital Placement Locations:

 - You'll have the opportunity to join a student-led Midwifery Society

-- We offer excellent standards of mentorship in the clinical environment.
+- We have excellent standards of student supervision in the clinical environment

 - Upon completion, you can register as a midwife with the Nursing and Midwifery Council (NMC), providing opportunities to work within the UK, European Community and further afield

 Welcome to BSc (Hons) Midwifery here at University of Suffolk.
 The team are proud that our programme is a popular choice for those wishing to undertake midwifery studies in the eastern region.
 The course offers an integrated approach to learning, providing a balance of both theoretical education and practical experience.

-A cohort size that allows for generous support, from the highly experienced teaching and mentoring teams, is just one feature that has been reported on as most favourable in student surveys.
+Student support from the experienced teaching and practice supervision teams is highly valued by students in their course survey feedback.
 As a team we are proud of employment statistics that identify all students as having gained employment within six months of the course completion.

 The School of Health and Sports Sciences is committed to embedding the NHS Constitution Values into everything we do; they define the behaviours and expectations of all our staff and students, underpinning the work we do in the theoretical and in the practice settings.
 View the full NHS England Constitution and Values on the Gov.UK website.

 Further useful information on NHS Constitution Values can be found on the Health Education East of England YouTube Channel.